Find a Rehabber

 From North Country Wild Care's website: "We are a nonprofit organization that formed to assist Wildlife Rehabilitators in the Schenectady, Warren, Washington, Saratoga, Albany, Rensselaer, Montgomery, Fulton and Essex Counties of New York."

-Many of the species that require more specialized care - such as deer, raccoons, federally protected birds, and predator mammals - have very limited options for placement.
-As the season progresses, it also becomes more likely that rehabbers near you may already be at full capacity for intakes.
-Because of this, there’s a good chance you may need to travel a couple hours to reach someone who can help.
-While some rehabbers have volunteer transport connections, many do not, so please be prepared to arrange transport yourself if needed.
+Many wildlife species - especially those requiring specialized permits or care (such as deer, raccoons, federally protected birds, and predator mammals) - have very limited placement options.
+As the season progresses, it also becomes more likely that rehabilitators near you may already be at full capacity for intakes.
+Because of this, it’s not uncommon for the nearest available rehabber to be an hour or even several hours away.